Table of Contents

 This week we’re highlighting a Getting the Shot segment.
 It’s a behind-the-scenes look at a specific photograph and what was involved in getting the image – why we took it, what attracted us to the scene, and technicalities such as camera settings and processing in putting it all together.

 When we look at a finished photograph, it’s not easy to tell what took place in its creation.
 Sometimes all of the elements such as weather, light conditions, as well as being in the right place at the right time, all come together and present us with the ideal opportunity.
 More often than not, we have to work at it, making compromises and trying different approaches until it works.

-This is an image from last week of a juvenile ruby-throated hummingbird in flight.
+This is an image of a juvenile ruby-throated hummingbird in flight.
 We’re fortunate to have hummers nesting nearby and frequently coming to our feeders.
 The goal was to get the bird in flight but also to have it stand out from the background.

 Equipment and settings: Nikon D850 camera with a 150-600mm f5-6.3 lens, extended to 600 mm.
 Handheld.
 Exposure 1/1600 sec, f/6.3, ISO 3600.

 Hummingbirds fly at crazy speeds, so the best chance to capture it flying in one spot long enough to get a photo is near a feeder.
 But in order to give the image a natural look, we didn’t want the feeder in the frame.
 We hung the feeder on a tree branch so that it would be illuminated by the low evening sun.
 It was also important to place it where there would be nothing distracting immediately behind it.
 The trees in the background are at least five metres away, so they would appear as a soft green blur in the image, allowing the bird to stand out.